grpc/grpc.github.io/docs/index.md

 }
 ```

-With gRPC you also use `protoc` (this time with a special gRPC plugin) to
+gRPC also uses `protoc` with a special gRPC plugin to
 generate code from your proto file.
 However, with the gRPC plugin, you get
 generated gRPC client and server code, as well as the regular protocol buffer
 code for populating, serializing, and retrieving your message types.
 We'll